GoswamiSagarD/Team-Prophecy/README.md

 We are looking to analyze data provided by CEC Enrollment Management to find trends that achieve this goal for future courses and determine how many sections are necessary.
 Once we understand these trends, we will construct a dashboard for enrollment management to receive recommendations on which classes to offer.
 Enrollment Management will be able to upload files to keep data current, see recommendations of what courses have to offer, and how many sections should be available for each course.
 With this knowledge in the hands of Enrollment Management, they can better serve the student population to minimize waitlist numbers and provide students with the classes they most desire.
 Addressing this issue will allow students to graduate on time and enable enrollment management to be better prepared to address the changing needs of their students.

-# Project Life-cycle
+## Project Life-cycle

+The Project in undertaken in 5 Steps:

+1. Requirements
+2. Data

-## Requirements
+# Requirements

-## Data
+# Data

+### Datasets

 Following are the dataset used to predict the Course Enrollment in future:

-### Datasets

 #### Student Enrollment History